stacks-loops/amazing/README.md

 Include a many to many relationship.
 CHECK
 Implement a minimum of 4 models.
 2 of 4
 Implement a minimum of 3 client side routes using React router.
 CHECK Include full CRUD on at least 1 model, following REST conventions.
+FULL CRUD CHECK!!!
-NOT CHECK Implement validations and error handling.
+Implement validations and error handling.
 INCLUDED BUT NOT EVERYWHERE Implement something new not taught in the curriculum.
 (Check in with me to ensure the scope of your idea is appropriate.)
 DOLPHINATELY
 Implement authentication and authorization I THINK SO? add